future-at-work/vuln-ai-application/README.md

 Before running the application, you need to setup a .env file based on the provided env templates.
 The env templates have a model_name variable which can be chosen from the list of models mentioned in llm-config.yaml.

 #### To run with OpenAI
 You need to drop a valid OpenAI API key in the .env file (that you can create by copying the .env.openai.template).
-Note: We have limited use to **GPT-4** as GPT-3.5-Turbo can't use tools reliably.

 #### To run with Models from HuggingFace
 You need to drop a valid HuggingFace Token in the .env file (that you can create by copying the .env.huggingface.template).
 Note: It is possible that you may not see reasonable results with the chosen models yet.